Stop Cuts to Status Resolution Support Services

 • Response from St Vincent de Paul Society CEO The Guardian May 19 2018.

-Demand that income support and access to services for people seeking asylum be maintained
+Demand that income support and access to services for people seeking asylum be maintained: fund a basic income for all

 How would you and your children survive if you had nowhere to live, no job, and no income, and no family in Australia?